Try Doing Something New Every Day For 30 Days Challenge

 Here’s how you do it:

-- Write down what you do every day without thinking.
+- Write down what you do every day for 30 days without thinking.
 That’s your enemy.
 Your growth lies just beyond that.

 - What skills are holding you back?
 Those are your prime targets.
 If public speaking terrifies you, guess what?
-You’re giving a speech tomorrow.
+You’re giving a speech tomorrow and the next 30 days.

 - Choose activities that are about 10% harder than what you’re comfortable with.
 This sweet spot pushes you without breaking you.